wpm/CanCan/README.md

 KenKen Solver
 =============

-The KenKen program is a solver for [KenKen](http://www.kenken.com) puzzles.
+This package implements a solver and generator of [KenKen](http://www.kenken.com) puzzles.

 The objective of KenKen puzzles is to completely fill an _n_ x _n_ grid with the numbers 1 to _n_.
 Each row and column must contain a unique set of numbers.